krzysztofgal/cookieconsent/readme.md

 # Cookieconsent Script

+> Warning: This fork is (VERY) stripped down script - use [the original one](https://github.com/brainsum/cookieconsent).

 A script that displays a cookie consent message as required by EU regulation (GDPR).
 The plugin displays a message on the user's first visit and they have the ability to consent to different categories of cookies and services.

 See the demo: [Cookieconsent](https://brainsum.github.io/cookieconsent/)